 The command-line user runs the Magento cron jobs and command-line utilities.

 Restrict access with a umask

-Magento uses a three-bit mask, by default
+Magento uses a three-bit, default mask:

-002, that you subtract from the UNIX defaults of 666 for files and 777 for directories.
+002. Subtract the Magento default mask from the UNIX defaults of 666 for files and 777 for directories.

-For more information about
+For more information about creating a

-magento_umask, see Optionally set a umask.
+magento_umask file, see Optionally set a umask.